NearVanilla/DeathDB/README.md

-# DeathManager
+# DeathDB

 ## About

-DeathManager is a plugin that allows Staff Members to log data about Player Deaths.
+DeathDB is a plugin that allows Staff Members to log data about Player Deaths.

-When a player dies, DeathManager will log the following information to a Table with the name of their UUID in an SQLite Database:
+When a player dies, DeathDB will log the following information to a Table with the name of their UUID in an SQLite Database:

 - The location (X, Y, Z) of the death.